mGrimley/Minesweeper/README.md

 - If it detects a mobile device, difficulty heights and widths are swapped
 - Make it impossible to lose on the first click
 - Update the graphics
+- Automatically reveal neighbor cells with a number of zero

 ## Screenshots
 ![start](assets/screenshots/start.png)